se4ai/se4ai.github.io/index.md

 _not choosing is unethical_
 since we are not
 controlling
-what goals are not satisfied by that model.
+what goals are not satisfied by our AI tools.

 To understand those choices, we need to understand more about the technologies used with AI tools.